jakmaz/free-games-notifier/README.md

 - All the gamers and developers contributing to this project! 🌟
 - The open-source community for continuous inspiration and support. 🤝

-Grab your controller, and let's dive into the world of gaming together with the Free Games Notifier! 🎉🎮